PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 The focused characterization gate passes
 `358 passed, 1 xfailed in 19.01s`; the sole strict xfail is the selected direct assignment.

+The sole direct call now retains its unchanged dictionary as `_layout_opt_elementwise_concat_conv_stats`; it remains observation-only, and the public-owner layout-recovery occurrence is unchanged.
+The focused implementation gate passes `359 passed in 19.54s`, the branch-changed broad suite passes `1559 passed in 27.59s`, and targeted static validation passes.

+The next unit should audit both calls to the quantized-activation binary-bridge recovery helper and the runner result they currently discard, while preserving their distinct conditional-binary-bridge and elementwise-Concat/Conv successors.
 Mean/attention tuples and the preceding BatchMatMul results must remain observation-only and policy guarded.
 The retained `_terminal_normalization_pad_stats` also remains observation-only because it